ORIGINAL IDEAS FOR EVERYDAY OREGONIANS

 The truth is, as Dylan would sing, the times they are a-changin’.
 Most of rural Oregon has been left behind in the economic recovery from the great recession.
 And all the while our congressman, Greg Walden, has been busy supporting the needs and wants of the health care industry, the Telecom industry, and Wall Street banks, rather than doing anything of substance for the 2nd district voters who have sent him to Washington 10 times.
 Not only has he not helped us, but worse, the bills he has supported and voted on have actually had the potential to do further serious damage to the people of the district.
 Repealing our health care would have done more than just take our insurance away.
 We would have lost our rural hospitals and health care clinics.
 The reductions to government spending would have threatened the employment of 24% of the rural residents.
 Greg obviously dislikes his own employer, the US government, so much, that he would support bills that jeopardize the people from his own district.

 Our children are falling further and further behind the world in academics and it is jeopardizing not only their future but the future of America as well.
 American manufacturers will tell you they have over 600,000 job openings they cannot fill because they cannot find people with the required skill sets.
 I personally came out of automotive manufacturing where the automated equipment required math, reading and problems solving skills such that we required over 100 applicants for every position filled.
-The days of high paying basic manual labor is gone.
+The days of high paying basic manual labor are gone.
 We must ensure high schools prepare the kids for the real world with skilled trades training for some, and college prep for others.
 Teachers must be able to teach, not be forced into the role of substitute mom and dad all day.